syoder821/MechaCar_Statistical_Analysis/README.md

 For the intial analysis all the competitor data is grouped together to determine how well the MechaCar compares to the overall market.
 - T-tests are performed on each metric for the MechaCar vs. the same metric from the competitor data.
 If the p-Value is less than 0.05 then the NULL hypothesis will be rejected for that metric and the metric evaluted to determine if the MechaCar out performs or underperforms the competition.

-Additional analysis of selected individual key competitor data is generated to determine how well the MechaCar compares to the specific competitors in the market.
+Additional analysis of selected individual key competitor data is generated to determine how well the MechaCar compares to the specific major competitors in the market.
-- T-tests are performed on each metric for the MechaCar vs. the same metric each individual competitor's data.
+- T-tests are performed on each metric for the MechaCar vs. the same metric for each individual competitor's data.
 If the p-Value is less than 0.05 then the NULL hypothesis will be rejected for that metric and the metric evaluted to determine if the MechaCar out performs or underperforms the specific individual competitors.